vtexdocs/help-center-content/docs/tutorials/en/data-subject-rights.md

 ## Erasure

-The right to erasure allows customers to request that their personal data be deleted from the platform.
+The right to erasure allows customers to request that their personal data be erased from the platform.

-If any customer requests to delete their data from your store, you can comply by following the [Deleting customer data](https://help.vtex.com/en/tutorial/exclusao-de-dados-de-clientes--1R9Fn7A06Ifj4R9YD4JTKU) guide.
+If any customer requests to erase their data from your store, you can comply by following the [Erasing customer data](https://help.vtex.com/en/tutorial/exclusao-de-dados-de-clientes--1R9Fn7A06Ifj4R9YD4JTKU) guide.